MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 Specifies the headers of the web request.
 Enter a hash table or dictionary.

-To set UserAgent headers, use the **UserAgent** parameter.
-You cannot use this parameter to specify `User-Agent` or cookie headers.

-Content related headers, such as `Content-Type` will be overridden when a `MultipartFormDataContent` object is supplied for **Body**.
+Content related headers, such as `Content-Type` are overridden when a `MultipartFormDataContent` object is supplied for **Body**.

 ```yaml